Social Determinants of Health: Not Just a Buzzword, It Impacts the Bottom Line

 In June 2021, the Journal of the American Medical Association published an article outlining that social determinants of health are associated with increased Medicare spending per beneficiary.
 The study looked at over 3,000 counties across the U.S. and examined Medicare fee-for-service (FFS) spending data which included all services for Medicare Parts A and B. The article uncovered that across the 33 million Medicare FFS beneficiaries, in the counties that had the highest Medicare spending, there was a higher rate of SDOH challenges in the residents compared to the counties with the lowest spending.

 These counties also saw a higher prevalence of chronic illness and cancer, which drive healthcare costs for providers and payers.
-Investing in these communities means increasing access to primary care, health literacy, wellness programs, and community care coordination.
-These help to introduce preventative measures to reduce rising risk that leads to increased healthcare costs per Medicare beneficiary.
+Investing in these communities by increasing access to primary care, health literacy, wellness programs, and community care coordination will begin to properly introduce preventative measures to reduce rising risk that leads to increased healthcare costs per Medicare beneficiary.

-Hospital readmission programs have been in place for over 10 years, and the penalty is only one financial impact a readmission faces.
+The Hospital Readmission program has been in place for over 10 years, and the penalty is not the only financial impact that can be faced from a readmission.
 Readmission increases costs, as does an emergency department visit.
-Clinical practice standards for congestive heart failure, COPD, pneumonia, and acute myocardial infarction have been established across the country, and these are drivers linked more to SDoH and health equity challenges.
+As standards of clinical practice for congestive heart failure, COPD, pneumonia, and acute myocardial infarction have been established across the country, current drivers for revisits are now linked more to SDoH and health equity challenges.

 Readmissions may be reduced up to 20% by addressing when the SDoH elements are integrated to clinical routines.
 Care plans and clinical pathways, designed to initiate at a care site and continuing across the care continuum, must include risk assessments and real time feedback options to be able to identify and escalate SDoH challenges quickly, before a readmission.
 Providers and payers must expand their investments into feedback mechanisms that go beyond ratings and “yes/no” questions.
 This feedback data needs to then be included into data analytics and risk prioritization calculations.